-If you have dreamed of a career within healthcare, the CACHE Level 3 qualifications in Health and Social Care provide much of the underpinning knowledge for the National Occupational Standards in Health and Social Care/Health and consequently act as a robust introduction to both sectors.
+If your dream career lies within the healthcare or social care industry, then the CACHE Level 3 qualifications in Health and Social Care provide much of the underpinning knowledge for the National Occupational Standards in Health and Social Care and therefore, acts as a robust introduction to the industry.

 You will benefit from studying a number of mandatory units as well as a wide range of optional units.
-You will also undertake a 175-hour placement which will help you gain invaluable experience in your chosen career.
+You will also undertake a 175-hour placement over 2 years, which will help you gain invaluable experience in your chosen career.

 This qualification will provide you with an insight into the skills, qualities, knowledge and experience needed to enter a career in the health and social care profession.

-A minimum of 4 GCSEs at grade 4 -9, which must include a grade 4 in English Language or maths, as well as being highly motivated with a passion for caring for people.
+A minimum of 5 GCSEs at grade 4 -9, which must include a grade 4 in English Language or Maths.

 You are also required to have a Disclosure and Barring Service check (DBS) to allow you to access the work placement.